IHTSDO/classification-service/README.md

 ```bash
 java -Xmx3g -jar target/classification-service*.jar --server.port=8081
 ```

+The default username and password (classification:classification) can be changed using the _security.user.name_ and _security.user.password_ properties.

 ## Building for Debian/Ubuntu Linux
 A Debian package can be created using the 'deb' maven profile.